-Equinix is investing more than US$97 million building a new large-scale data centre in Sydney.
+Equinix is investing more than US$97 million building a new large-scale data center in Sydney.

-In making the announcement, the US interconnection and data centre company cited Frost & Sullivan figures showing the data centre services market is estimated to grow to AU$1.7 billion by 2020.
+In making the announcement, the US interconnection and data center company cited Frost & Sullivan figures showing the data center services market is estimated to grow to AU$1.7 billion by 2020.

 Jeremy Deutsch, Equinix Australia managing director, says the new centre, SY4, will enable customers to continue to take advantage of innovations including hybrid cloud architectures and the Equinix Cloud Exchange.